-When you publish your online fashion course on The Fashion Student Hub you can use interactive elements from a library of Open Source resources available at H5P.org.
-The content from H5P allows you to create rich and engaging content to your courses for free.
+When you publish your online fashion course on The Fashion Student Hub, you can use interactive elements from a library of Open Source resources available at H5P.org.
+The content from H5P allows you to create rich and engaging content for your courses for free.

-Remember that you should only choose to use an asset and add it to your course if it is going to add value either in improving the overall student experience or it helps achieve a learning objective.
-In other words, avoid using them just for the novelty...
+Remember that you should only choose to use an asset and add it to your course if it will add value either in improving the overall student experience or it helps achieve a learning objective.
+In other words, avoid using them just for the novelty factor....

 For many of us, it's that time of year again to put the heating on at work and at home to keep warm.
 It is after all the winter,, so we have to expect fuel bills to rise.